basegpu/hiring-challenge-fs-ts/README.md

 ### REST API for adding and retrieving data
 The backend API is implemented in .NET Core.
 See [the API project](./src/api).

+- run app pointing to API with in-memory data with `docker compose up --build app-api-local`
+- run app pointing to API with in-memory data and debugger with `docker compose up --build app-api-local-debug`

 The endpoints are:
 - `GET /api/assets` (all assets)
 - `GET /api/assets/{assetId}` (single asset)